Ways to share your work in Power BI

-- Collaborating with coworkers to create meaningful reports and dashboards in app workspaces.
+- Collaborate with coworkers to create meaningful reports and dashboards in workspaces.

-- Bundling those dashboards and reports into apps and publishing them to a larger group or your whole organization.
+- Bundle those dashboards and reports into apps and distribute them to a larger group or your whole organization.

-- Sharing dashboards or reports with a few people, from the service or the Power BI mobile apps.
+- Share dashboards or reports with a few people, from the service or the Power BI mobile apps.

-No matter which option you choose, to share a dashboard you need a Power BI Pro license, or the content needs to be in a Premium capacity.
-License requirements vary for the colleagues who view your dashboards, depending on the option you choose.
+No matter which option you choose, to share your content you need a Power BI Pro license, or the content needs to be in a Premium capacity.
+License requirements vary for the colleagues who view your content, depending on the option you choose.
 The following sections spell out details.
-Suggestions?
-The Power BI team is always interested in your feedback, so go to the Power BI Community site.

 Apps in the Power BI service

-Say you want to distribute your dashboard to a broad audience.
-You and your coworkers have created an app workspace, then created and refined dashboards, reports, and datasets in the app workspace.
-Now you select the dashbards and reports you want and publish them as an app either to members of a security group or distribution list, or to your whole organization.
+Say you want to distribute your dashboard to a broad audience in your organization.
+You and your coworkers have created a workspace, then created and refined dashboards, reports, and datasets in the workspace.
+Now you select the dashboards and reports you want and publish them as an app, either to a group or to your whole organization.

-Apps are easy to find and install in the Power BI service (https://powerbi.com).
+Apps are easy to find and install in the Power BI service (https://app.powerbi.com).
 You can send your business users a direct link to the app, or they can search for it in AppSource.
-If your Power BI administrator give you permissions, you can install an app automatically in your coworkers' Power BI accounts.
-Read more about publishin your apps.
+If your Power BI administrator gives you permissions, you can install an app automatically in your coworkers' Power BI accounts.
+Read more about publishing your apps.

 After they install an app, they can view it in their browser or mobile device.